artnoage/ARC-AGI-2/readme.md

 A foundational description of the original dataset, its goals, and its underlying logic, can be found in: [On the Measure of Intelligence](https://arxiv.org/abs/1911.01547) and the [ARC-AGI-2 Presentation](https://docs.google.com/presentation/d/1hQrGh5YI6MK3PalQYSQs4CQERrYBQZue8PBLjjHIMgI/edit?usp=sharing).

+## Project History: Synthetic Data Generation Interface (Phase 1)

+The initial phase of this project focused on adapting the original ARC-AGI interface to facilitate the **collective creation of synthetic data**.
+The goal was to generate richer data capturing not just solutions, but also the reasoning process and task variations.

+Key features developed during this phase include:

+*   **Testing Interface (`apps/testing_interface.html`):** A web-based UI for solving ARC tasks.
+*   **Task Transformations:** Tools within the interface to apply transformations (reflection, rotation, etc.) to tasks, generating variations.
+*   **Reasoning Traces:** Functionality for users to add step-by-step explanations for their solutions.
+*   **Distance Metric:** UI feedback indicating the closeness of an attempted solution to the target.
+*   **Data Structure:** Defined in `data/nature_of_data.md`, tracking task versions and contributions.

+This phase established the foundation for working with ARC tasks and exploring methods beyond simple solution finding.

 ## Focus: Collective Synthetic Data Generation

 While leveraging the core ARC tasks, this interface introduces new features specifically designed to facilitate the generation of rich, structured synthetic data.
 This data aims to capture not just the solutions to reasoning problems, but also the process and variations involved.